imsa122/CarParkingApp-1/README.md

 Eco-Friendly Features By helping users find parking quickly, the app reduces unnecessary driving and fuel consumption, contributing to a greener environment.
 Supports the future of mobility by integrating EV charging station availability.

-The Team Behind the Innovation This app is the result of the combined efforts and technical expertise of a talented team of students from the University of Jeddah:

-Hashem Aljadani: Project Lead and Backend Developer.
-Majed Almutairy: Frontend Specialist.
-Fahad Alamuodi: Database Architect.
-Saad Almutairy: Security Analyst and System Integrator.
-Muhannad Althagafi: Quality Assurance and Testing Expert.
-As students from the University of Jeddah, this project reflects their dedication to leveraging cutting-edge technology and innovative problem-solving to enhance daily life and urban mobility.